Go to Top

 chunk.reason = ([]: Array<(mixed) => mixed

-Chunk is essentially a Promise object, and the .then() method is divided into different behaviors depending on this.status.
+By default, Chunk is a Promise object, and the .then() method branches to perform different actions depending on this.status.

-Meanwhile, by using PRIMITIVE #1, if $1:__proto__:then is referenced, it becomes possible to make any property of the chunk into the Chunk.prototype.then function, thereby allowing a property named then to point to Chunk.prototype.then.
+Meanwhile, by utilizing PRIMITIVE #1, if you reference $1:__proto__:then, it becomes possible to set any property of the chunk to the Chunk.prototype.then function, thus making an attribute named then point to Chunk.prototype.then.

 {"then":"$1:__proto__:then", "status": "resolved_model", "value": "...", "_response": "..."}

-By utilizing PRIMITIVE #2, an attacker can call the initializeModelChunk function using fully-controllable values once more.
+The attacker can now call the initializeModelChunk function using fully-controllable values thanks to PRIMITIVE #2.
 The implementation of this function is as follows.
 (ReactFlightReplyServer.js:446)

 function initializeModelChunk<T>(chunk: ResolvedModelChunk<T>): void {